-Design, locate and construct facilities to minimize adverse impacts to the environment and to protect environmentally sensitive areas, including critical areas.
+Design, locate, and construct facilities to minimize adverse impacts to the environment and to protect environmentally sensitive areas, including critical areas.
 When no viable alternative exists to constructing facilities in critical areas, the environmental review process and critical areas regulations should identify and, if appropriate, mitigate negative impacts.
 Mitigation should take into account both individual and cumulative impacts.
 Impacts should be minimized through actions such as:

-- Using construction methods and materials to prevent or minimize the risk of overflows into watercourses and water bodies; - Locating utility corridors in existing cleared areas; - Locating utility facilities and corridors outside of wetlands; - Minimizing crossings of fish-bearing watercourses; - Using biostabilization, riprap or other engineering techniques to prevent erosion where lines may need to follow steep slopes; and - Minimizing corridor widths.
+- Coordinating with adjacent jurisdictions of Tacoma, University Place, and the Clover Creek Watershed to protect water quality and joint assets within the Leach Creek Basin. - Using construction methods and materials to prevent or minimize the risk of overflows into watercourses and water bodies; - Locating utility corridors in existing cleared areas; - Locating utility facilities and corridors outside of wetlands; - Minimizing crossings of fish-bearing watercourses; - Using bio-stabilization, riprap, or other engineering techniques to prevent erosion where lines may need to follow steep slopes; and - Minimizing corridor widths.